noahspriggs/panicbeats/README.md

 Approach & Deliverables
 -----------------------
-We will produce a comprehensive list of the audio manipulation tools and their respective algorithms used in Audacity, including a discussion of the merits of the chosen algorithm and the benefits and disadvantages of possible alternatives.
+We produced a comprehensive list of the audio manipulation tools and their respective algorithms used in Audacity, including a discussion of the merits of the chosen algorithm and the benefits and disadvantages of possible alternatives.
-	We will also investigate the recording infrastructure of the program, including the device types supported, the API used, and the benefits and drawback of each.
-Time and infrastructure permitting we will add a tool to Audacity that provides a desired feature not present in the current version of Audacity.
+	We also investigated the recording infrastructure of the program.
+We added a tool to Audacity that changes the tempo of audio based on a user's conducting.
 Schedule
 --------
 Week Of